Skip to content

 To make the check more reliable, add a screenshot to it:

-al.check("'buy bread' title font style is strikethrough", vision=True)
+al.check("'buy milk' title font style is strikethrough", vision=True)

 Flakiness